gnikyt/nl-court-docs/README.md

 09:30AM,"DOE, JANE MARIA",Assaulting a peace officer/resisting arrest,2
 ```

-You can use the package to create your own output implementations such as saving to a database.
+You can use the package API to create your own output implementations, such as saving to a database.

 ## API

-Running `make docs` outputs the following:
+Running `make docs`:

 ```go
 package ncd // import "github.com/gnikyt/nl-court-docs"